m-sharpe/wicked-problems/README.md

 ![](combined2.png)

 This plot demonstrates the population and density of settlements within the two districts Kwabre and Atwima.
 Both are in the Ashanti region.
-The first district I plotted is Kwabre (the right-most portion), which has a population of 115,461 and 5 urban areas.
+The first district I plotted is Kwabre (the right portion), which has a population of 115,461 and 5 urban areas.
 The second area, Atwima, has a population of 227,779 with mainly 1 large urban area in the middle right and a small urban area at the top.

 Next, I added roadways and healthcare facilities: